microsoft/Windows-iotcore-samples/Samples/Azure/IoTHubClients/README.md

 *	[C#](./CS/README.md)

-This sample demonestrates how to connect to IoT Hub, send telemetry, and monitor and respond to device twin state changes.
+This sample demonstrates how to connect to IoT Hub, send telemetry, and monitor and respond to device twin state changes.

 The sample is Microsoft IoT Central compatible.
 See below for a complete walk-through.